open-weather-vision/vantjs/guides/1-getting-started.md

 -   _optional_ `units`: Your desired unit settings (learn more [here]())
 -   _optional_ `onCreate`: The action automatically to perform on creating the interface (learn more [here](https://harrydehix.github.io/vantjs/interfaces/interfaces_settings.MinimumVantInterfaceSettings.html#units))

 The most importing thing to specify is the serial port's path.
 This defines the channel used to communicate with the weather station.
-If you don't know the serial path to your weather station read more [here]().

 #### 2. Getting the realtime data

 After creating the interface you are ready to retrieve data from your weather station.
 Let's start simple by getting some `SimpleRealtimeData`.